top of page

 9781501784958.jpg

 Drawing on extensive archival documents and over a decade of ethnographic research, the book brings new insights into the human and temporal dimensions of this ongoing revolution.
-It reveals how resistance is forged through collective suffering, multi-generational trauma, and a sustainable movement that transforms Sicily’s fight against the mafia into a painfully slow but unrelenting process.
-Despite the corrosive forces of state institutions and the mafia’s persistent power, this war continues to evolve.
+It reveals how resistance is shaped through collective suffering, multi-generational trauma, and a sustainable movement that transforms Sicily’s fight against the mafia into a painfully slow process.

 v and miltiants.jpg